Holy Trinity Orthodox Cathedral (Chicago): History

 The church was commissioned by a growing Orthodox community consisting of Rusyns, Russians, Serbs and Greeks of Chicago, Illinois, and stands within the neighborhood known today as Ukrainian Village.
 The founders of the church were immigrants from Carpathian Rus', Galicia, and the Balkans.
-It remains one of only two Orthodox churches servicing the Orthodox-Christian community in Ukrainian Village.
-Construction work, partly financed by a donation of 4,000 roubles or ~$2700 from Tsar St. Nicholas II of Russia, and Louis Sullivan donated part of his fee ~$1250 and the elaborate Healy & Millet manufactured chandelier (value unknown).
+It remains one of only two Orthodox churches serving the Orthodox-Christian community in Ukrainian Village.
+Construction work, partly financed by a donation of 4,000 rubles or ~$2,700 from Tsar St. Nicholas II of Russia, and Louis Sullivan donated part of his fee ~$1,250 and the elaborate Healy & Millet manufactured chandelier (value unknown).
 The church retains many features of Russian provincial architecture, including an octagonal dome and a frontal belltower.
 It is believed that the emigrants wished the church to be "remindful of the small, intimate, rural buildings they left behind in the Old World".
 Archival references point to a small wooden church in the Siberian village of Tatarskaya as a particular inspiration for the final design.
 To this traditional Russian basis of the overall design, Sullivan added decorative elements more characteristic of his own larger corpus of work, influenced by the Art Nouveau and Arts and Crafts movements, as seen, for example, in the decorative design over the western entrance to the church, the window and roof framing, and the bell tower and cupolas.